-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Organisation as at 31 December 2019 and its financial performance for the year then ended, in accordance with the voluntarily applied Austrian Generally Accepted Accounting Principles (see section "1.
-General Principles" of the Notes to the Financial Statements).
+Based on our audit the accompanying financial statements were prepared in accordance with the legal regulations and present fairly, in all material respects, the assets and the financial position of the organisation as of December 31st, 2020 and its financial performance for the year then ended in accordance with Austrian Generally Accepted Accounting Principles and the Austrian Association Act (Vereinsgesetz).

-Basis for our Opinion
+Basis for Opinion

 We conducted our audit in accordance with Austrian Standards on Auditing.
-These standards require the audit to be conducted in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the "Auditor's Responsibilities" section of our report.
-We are independent of the Organisation, in accordance with Austrian company law and professional regulations, and we have fulfilled our other responsibilities under those relevant ethical requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
-Our liability as auditors is guided under Section 275 UGB.
+Those standards require that we comply with International Standards on Auditing (ISAs).
+Our responsibilities under those regulations and standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
+We are independent of the organisation in accordance with the Austrian General Accepted Accounting Principles and professional requirements and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.